Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilient-by-Design: A Proposed Resilience Framework

 Once a challenge is predicted, preemptive actions are required to address them.
 Examples of such preemptive actions at the link level include proactive resource allocation, centralized or distributed coordination schemes and redundancy measures.
 In the case of redundancy schemes, the inefficiency associated with it can be addressed by provisioning redundancy such that it is activated only when predicted to be needed.
 Different traffic flows with different SLAs can also be intelligently multiplexed to further enhance the efficiency.
 Predicted node failures on a larger scale can be addressed by proactive rerouting of the traffic.
 In this case, the correlation / dependency structure between the different possible routes, and causal relation with contextual information need to be considered to minimize the probability of the predicted failure impacting the rerouted path(s).
 For example, if a failure is expected due to weather disruption in a given area, the rerouted path should avoid that area.

 On the security front, preemptive actions are needed to mitigate potential security breaches.
 Predictive analytics allows recognizing anomalous behavior, which can proactively identify and counter potential threats.
-This coupled with AI/ML tools can help to mitigate potential security risks by identifying network or data anomalies and defining optimum countermeasures.
+Alongside, AI/ML tools can help in mitigating potential security risks by identifying network or data anomalies and defining optimum countermeasures.
 In addition to identifying known attacks as mentioned above, more sophisticated mechanisms are also required to predict, detect and mitigate unknown attacks or zero-day attacks which are becoming more common.
 As the conventional approach, 5G considers perimeter-based security where the network is enclosed within a trusted zone to prevent unauthorized access.
-However, with the open interfaces, disaggregation of hardware and software components, and the dynamic nature of complex 6G and beyond network architecture, it is impossible to clearly demarcate a network perimeter to define static trust zones and the security controls (i.e., countermeasures).
+However, with open interfaces, disaggregation of hardware and software components, and the dynamic nature of complex 6G and beyond network architecture, it is impossible to clearly demarcate a network perimeter to define static trust zones and security controls as countermeasures.
 Zero Trust Architecture and adaptive security models which require authentication, authorization and continuous validation for all devices can be applied under such circumstances.